 Advances in technology have allowed for the identification of isotopes in Beth Doe’s body and while the testing is not an exact science, it does give a possible clue from where she might have lived.
 It is believed that she was born in Western or Central Europe and spent her childhood in the southeastern United States.
 It is believed she had lived in the United States for five to ten years before her death and possibly she had lived in Eastern Tennessee.
 The testing did rule out the possibility of the victim being a local resident.
 Fetal analysis suggests she was still in the southeastern United States until shortly before the brutal murder.

-In October 2007, the bodies were exhumed and a tissue sample was taken and a DNA profile was created.
+In October 2007, the bodies were exhumed and tissue samples was taken and a DNA profile was created.
+The unknown woman was reburied in a coffin she shares with her unborn baby.
 As of this time, no matches have been found.

 Her identity may currently be a mystery, but it is known she was short in stature with an estimated height between four feet eleven inches and five feet four inches.
 She had dark, shoulder-length brown hair, brown eyes and weighed between 130 and 150 pounds at the time of her death.
 Beth Doe suffered from severe tooth decay to the point she had to have been suffering from the pain.
 She was in the ninth month of her pregnancy when she was murdered.

 Two simple white crosses with small plaques identifying them as “Beth Doe” and “Baby Jane Doe” mark their burial location.
 On the ground in front of each cross is a small granite marker with the same names carved in them.
 Baby Jane’s grave has a number of toys placed on and around it from others who have paused to remember the unidentified victims.